 “You should wait at least two days to wash your hair after a fresh dye job,” says Graham Nation, UNITE stylist at Ken Paves Salon.
 It takes that long for the cuticles to fully trap in the color so that it lasts as long as possible.
 “After that initial period, know that the more you wash your hair, the quicker the color will fade,” he says.
 The chemicals in hair dye make your hair more vulnerable to the elements of water, which can strip your color every time you wash.

-The hotter the temperature of your shower, the faster your color will fade.
+The hotter the temperature of your shower, the faster your lilac hair dye will fade.
 “If you can handle a cold shower — or at least, a lukewarm one — it’ll help seal in your color,” says Nation.
-“Also, if you live in an area with hard water, you can get a shower head that purifies the water.
+“Also, if you live in an area with hard water, you can get a showerhead that purifies the water.
 It’s a great investment for your hair,” he adds.
 When you are just washing your body, keep your hair protected from getting wet by pulling it up into a practical, yet stylish, shower cap like the ones by Shhhowercap.

 “Since lighter shades like lavender or lilac use less pigment, they’ll automatically fade faster than darker eggplant or violet shades,” says Nation.
 If you go for a pastel purple dye job, a purple shampoo like UNITE Blonda Toning Shampoo can cut out the brassiness that may begin as your color fades.
 Purple shampoos work best on neutralizing warm shades like pastels, blonde and white hair.
 So, if you have a richer tone of purple, a sulfate-free shampoo (it won’t strip your color) like Living Proof Color Care Shampoo is a great option to protect your dye job from fading.

-Try to mask your hair from the sun.
+Try to protect your purple hair from the sun

 As much as you want to show off your purple hair to the world, try to shield it from direct sun exposure whenever you can.
-Just like your skin, UV rays can damage your hair (and importantly in this case, your hair color).
+Just like your skin, UV rays can damage your hair (and importantly, in this case, your hair color).
 Before stepping out into the sun, throw your hair up into a hat or spritz on COOLA Scalp & Hair Mist Organic Sunscreen SPF 30, which adds protection, but is lightweight enough that it won’t ruin your style.
 This will help prolong the color and keep your hair healthier.

 Extend your color — without a trip to the salon.